jonesbusy/kcd-cloud-native-on-prem/slides.md

 :: left ::

-- I need to connect my app to a database
+<v-click>- I need to connect my app to a database</v-click><br />
-- I need persistent storage for my service
+<v-click>- I need persistent storage for my service</v-click><br />
-- I need my app to be highly available
+<v-click>- I need my app to be highly available</v-click><br />

 :: right ::

-- I need to know how to deploy a database
+<v-click>- I need to know how to deploy a database</v-click><br />
-- I need to know which storage class to use and how to provision it
+<v-click>- I need to know which storage class to use and how to provision it</v-click><br />
-- I need to know how many replicas to choose, cluster topology, etc.
+<v-click>- I need to know how many replicas to choose, cluster topology, etc.</v-click><br />

+---
+layout: image-right
+color: slate-light
+image: images/helm-boat.png
+class: text
+---

+# `Helm to the rescue?`

+- Package your Kubernetes resources as single deployable unit
+- Define values to customize your deployments per environment

 ---
 layout: top-title-two-cols